Student Rights and Responsibilities (Code of Conduct)

 Alleged violation of any of the following may result in charges being filed against

 - Personal Identification and Representation

-- Transferring one's own FRED Card to another for the purpose of obtaining University service or privileges.
+- Transferring one's own FRED Card to another person for the purpose of obtaining University

 - Interference with the Health, Safety, or Rights of Other Persons

 All members of the University community share the responsibility for protecting and

 maintaining community health, safety, and the rights of other persons.
 Students are

 required to obey the statutes and laws of the nation and the state, as well as the

 ordinances and laws of the village of Fredonia, city of Dunkirk, and the towns of

 Pomfret and Dunkirk.
 Conviction of a violation of such laws, statutes, or ordinances